noobCoding/Benchmarking-integration-of-differential-expression/README.md

-# Benchmarking integration of single-cell RNA-seq differential analysis
+# Benchmarking integration of single-cell differential expression
 -------------------------------------------------------------------------------------------------------------------------

 ### General performance of methods